Netflix Not Working on Roku: How to Fix [2023]

 Make sure you have a properly working internet connection.
 Unstable internet can be a root cause for inconsistent buffering during streaming.
 Many users have been facing WiFi issues on Roku TV.

-You can also use an internet speed testing app on your phone, or go to speedtest.net to check your current internet speeds.
-This can verify whether your internet speeds are irregular.
+Use an internet speed testing app on your phone, or go to speedtest.net to check your current internet download speeds.

-If you face any internet issues, unplug your router/modem and plug it back in after a few seconds.
+If you are facing network issues, unplug your router/modem and plug it back in after a few seconds.
+Check if the issue persists.
+If so, keep reading:

-If so, try changing your connections to a wider bandwidth.
-Some Roku devices, like the Streaming Stick and Ultra series support dual-band connections.
+If you can't get over issues with the network, try changing your connection to a wider bandwidth.
+Most modern Roku Streaming devices, like the support dual-band connections.

 But if you have a compatible WiFi router, you can set up a separate 5GHz band that prioritizes speed over the connectivity range.